 - 1. The Mortality Review Committee conducts reviews by discussing each death individually.
 The review should include a discussion of the following: - a.
 The circumstances surrounding the death, - b.
 Identification of the primary risk factors involved in the death, - c.
 The appropriateness and coordination of care as planned, delivered, and overseen by the ACS Waiver Provider, up to and at the time of the person's death, - d.
-Issues that arose near the time of the person's death which were under the control of an ACS Waiver Provider that may require further review for quality improvement. - f.
+Issues that arose near the time of the person's death which were under the control of an ACS Waiver Provider that may require further review for quality - e.
+Best practices in the delivery of services, and, 23-02 - f.
 If, and the degree to which, the death was believed to be preventable. - 2.
 The Mortality Review Committee will review information on all deaths that occurred over a specified period.
 The purpose of the review of the aggregated data will be to identify any patterns or trends.
 The Committee will review information regarding at least the following: - a.
 Age - b.
 Gender - c.
 Residence - d.
 Place of death - e.
 Cause of death as designated on the Death Certificate